Cambridge University Linguistics: Tips & Questions for Interview

 My interview experience was very positive.
 Some of the tutors were more openly kind than others, while some kept quieter and were harder to read their reactions to what I said.
 There were some questions around the information in my application, for example noticing that I had done GCSE Spanish and using this to initiate discussion about language comparisons.

 The interview felt less like a typical interview, and more of an interesting conversation between 2-3 people passionate about their subject!
-The interviewers just wanted to know more about me and my motivations for studying Linguistics!
+With Linguistics Cambridge University interviewers just wanted to know more about me and my motivations for studying the subject!

 Tips for the Cambridge Linguistics interview